-Antalya - The largest developed rock climbing area in Turkey is around Antalya, and more specifically, the sports climbing at Geyikbayiri, which has over 400 routes at all grades.
-There are also 3 other sports climbing areas, which are Olympos, Akyarlar, and Karataslar, plus an excellent bouldering area at Feslekan Yayla, which is high up in the mountains (2000m high).
+Antalya - The largest developed rock climbing area in Turkey is around Antalya, and more specifically, the sport climbing at Geyikbayiri, which has over 700 routes across all grades.
+There are also 4 other sport climbing areas close to Antalya, which are Olympos, Citdibi, Akyarlar, and Karataslar, plus an excellent bouldering area at Feslekan Yayla, which is high up in the mountains (2000m high).
 All of the sport routes are single pitch on good quality limestone rock.
 Click here for more information about rock climbing in Antalya.

-A new guidebook called "Antalya Kaya Tirmanis Rehberi/A Rock Climbing Guide to Antalya", written by Ozturk Kayikci is now available to buy from our shop.
-It covers all of these areas except the bouldering at Feslekan Yayla.
-Buy this guidebook from our shop.
+The guidebook called "Antalya Kaya Tirmanis Rehberi/A Rock Climbing Guide to Antalya", written by Ozturk Kayikci is now available to buy from our shop.
+It covers the climbing found at Geyikbayiri, Olympos, and Citdibi.

 Ala Daglar National Park - Situated in the Taurus mountain range is some excellent rock climbing on limestone rock.
 The majority of the routes are single pitch, though there are some multi-pitch routes up to 650m long (though very exposed).
 There are over 100 routes here across all grades.
 Ala Daglar National Park is at an altitude of 1600m making rock climbing very pleasant from the beginning of June through to the end of September.